-Workshops on various themes are facilitated by an artist in the Corella Art and Craft Space with equipment and instructions provided.
+Workshops on various themes are facilitated by artists in the Corella Art and Craft Space with equipment and instructions provided.

-(Payment for the classes is required seven days prior to the event)
+Bookings are essential.
+(Payment for the classes is required seven days prior to the workshop)

 Learn some new skills and make new friends at our regular community groups at Mary Davies Library and Community Centre.

 Join the Adult Lego and Sewing Group regular sessions.
 Bookings are not required.